Are you wondering what are the best jobs for the future? Check out this list!

 Software mobile applications have become popular tools in different aspects of our lives.
 We use these apps for information, entertainment, communication, monitoring, and many others.
 That’s why the demand for developers is projected to grow in the next decade, at a rate of 22% by the BLS.

-Mobile and software development are lucrative fields with a six-digit annual median income.
+Mobile and software developers make a six-digit annual median income.
 According to the BLS, app, and software, developers make around $110, 140 per year.

 No matter how advanced healthcare technology gets, nursing is one job that can’t be replaced by robots and computers.
 Nurses provide patient care in various locations: health care centers, hospitals, and clinics.
 They also perform diagnostic tasks, assist in procedures and administer medications.